 The GSC meets on the Fridays of First and Sixth Weeks of each term.
-The DGS, Professor Nino Luraghi, may be approached at any time (email: nino.luraghi@classics.ox.ac.uk).
+The DGS, Professor Jonathan Prag, may be approached at any time (email: jonathan.prag@merton.ox.ac.uk).
 It is the responsibility of graduate students to ensure that documentation for anything they wish to come before the Committee is received at least a week before the meeting.

-Members of the GSC for 2022-23 are: Director of Graduate Studies - Chair (ex officio) Prof. N. Luraghi, Chair of the Sub-Faculty (ex officio) Prof. J. Quinn, Dr E. Bispham (from HT 2023), Prof. K. Clarke, Prof. N. Purcell, Prof. R. Thomas.
+Members of the GSC for 2023-24 are: Director of Graduate Studies - Chair (ex officio) Prof. J. Prag, Chair of the Sub-Faculty (ex officio) Prof. J. Quinn, Dr E. Bispham, Prof. K. Clarke, Prof. N. Luraghi, Prof. R. Thomas.